Never heard of fenugreek? Don’t worry — you’re not alone — but that doesn’t mean you should continue to be in the dark on this medicinal herb.

 - Kidney ailments

 Fenugreek appears to slow absorption of sugars in the stomach and stimulate insulin.
-In traditional Chinese medicine (TCM), the spice is known as a “phlegm mover” and is said to break up stuck energies and cool inflammation within the body.
+In Traditional Chinese Medicine, the spice is known as a “phlegm mover” and is said to break up stuck energies and cool inflammation within the body.

-Research published in International Immunopharmacology studied the anti-inflammatory and antioxidant of fenugreek mucilage on arthritic rats and confirmed its power to fight inflammation.
-It also “demonstrated the potential beneficiary effect of fenugreek mucilage on adjuvant induced arthritis in rats,” meaning fenugreek may be an effective natural arthritis treatment as well.
-(5)
+Research published in International Immunopharmacology studied the anti-inflammatory and antioxidant effects of fenugreek mucilage on arthritic rats and confirmed its power to fight inflammation.
+It also “demonstrated the potential beneficiary effect of fenugreek mucilage on adjuvant induced arthritis in rats,” meaning this herb may be an effective natural arthritis treatment as well.

-While it’s best to consult with a physician before using natural therapies for treating illnesses or improving sexual performance, supplements produced from fenugreek have been shown to increase sexual desire and performance in men, as well as naturally remedy impotence.
+While it’s best to consult with a physician before using natural therapies for treating disease or improving sexual performance, fenugreek seed powder, fenugreek tea and tablets have been shown to increase sexual desire and performance in men, as well as naturally remedy impotence.

 4. Promotes Milk Flow in Breastfeeding

-While more research is needed to determine the exact efficacy and safety of fenugreek on breastfeeding, several studies note its use in promoting milk flow.
-Complementary & Alternative Medicine, the Annals of Pharmocotherapy, Journal of Pharmacy and Pharmaceutical Sciences and Veterinary Medicine International, among others, have all published studies on this issue.
-(7, 8, 9, 10)
+While more research is needed to determine the exact efficacy and safety of fenugreek for increased breast milk production, several studies in scientific journals note its use in promoting milk flow.

 - Pain and swelling in the muscles and lymph nodes